 It's natural to question whether any company's environmental approach is authentic: is a sustainable internet achievable?
 How "green" can WordPress actually be?
 The article WordPress and sustainability offers an up-to-date discussion of the issues within the WordPress community.

 What contribution can we make to sustainable and efficient web design?
 What are the most important levers in everyday design to save resources?
 The best tips: Have as few plugins as possible and use a lightweight theme.

-Average WordPress sites amount to about 600 KB.
-By choosing the right theme and adopting the approach explained above, you can reduce this by 50% or more.
-You will find a small selection of tested themes here.
+Average WordPress websites come to about 600 KB.
+By choosing the right Themes and taking into account the previously explained approach, you can save 50 percent or more.
+A small selection of tested Themes can be found here. here.

 If your website is already live and it's not possible to change your theme right now, you can still improve WordPress performance using these 10 levers.